ginstrom/paladin-novel/manuscript/chapter-05.md

 At the market square, his worst fears materialized.
 A wanted poster fluttered against a wooden post.
 The sketch was crude but unmistakable—his face, his brand, clear as daylight. **WANTED ALIVE – 500 ROYALS**.
 More than double the standard bounty for escaped slaves.

 A merchant glanced from the poster to Gond's face.
-Recognition dawned in the man's eyes.
+The man's eyes widened, his pupils dilating as he took a sharp breath.
 His mouth opened to shout.

 Gond stepped close, hand resting on his concealed dagger.
 "Wouldn't."
 His voice carried the promise of violence.
 "Bad for business."